michaelbiafore/TEST20240226/README.md

 # TEST20240226
-Test for Jenny Bryan
+Test for Jenny Bryan.
-A line I wrote on my local computer
+A line I wrote on my local computer.
 A line added from RStudio to the repo cloned down from GitHub.
+A 2nd line modified locally.